NidhiSalian/MachineLearning--DOTA2/README.md

 https://docs.continuum.io/anaconda/install

-After completing the above step, you will need to install the Dota2 Api package for python (pip install is the easist method).
+After completing the above step, you will need to install the Dota2 Api package for python (pip install is the easiet method).
 Find the steps here:

 https://dota2api.readthedocs.io/en/latest/installation.html